Córdoba, Spain: Prehistory, antiquity and Roman foundation of the city

-In 169 BC, Roman consul Marcus Claudius Marcellus (grandson of Marcus Claudius Marcellus, who had governed both Hispania Ulterior and Hispania Citerior, respectively), founded a Latin colony alongside the pre-existing Iberian settlement.
+In 169 BC, Roman consul Marcus Claudius Marcellus, the grandson of Marcus Claudius Marcellus, who had governed both Hispania Ulterior and Hispania Citerior respectively, founded a newer settlement alongside the pre-existing one.
 The date is contested; it could have been founded in 152 BC.
 Between 143 and 141 BC the town was besieged by Viriatus.
-A Roman forum is known to have existed in the city in 113 BC.
+A forum is known to have existed in the city in 113 BC.
 The famous Cordoba Treasure, with mixed local and Roman artistic traditions, was buried in the city at this time; it is now in the British Museum.